Participant Information Sheet

 From left to right: trial participant Ailsa Guidi, her partner Rob Guidi, and trial physician Dr Sean Mangion.
 Image courtesy of the MS Society

-You can find more information about the Octopus trial in the Participant Information Sheet (version 5.0) for participants who joined in Analysis phase 1 and Participant Information Sheet for phase 2 from the 27th November or you can read the Octopus Visit Information Sheet (version 3.0).
+You can find more information about the Octopus trial in the Participant Information Sheet (version 5.0) for participants who joined in Analysis stage 1 and Participant Information Sheet for stage 2 from the 27th November or you can read the Octopus Visit Information Sheet (version 3.0).

 Please note: these documents are for information only.
 Participants going through the recruitment process will be given the Participant Information Sheet specific to their trial site (highlighted in yellow in the "Participant Information Sheet" pdf).